shreyansh08/GithubAnalyzer/README.md

 requests
 sqlite3

+Use this link (https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to generate personal access token of your GitHub profile.

-For running the first part of tool (generating data-set according to topic and input parameters), Go to folder \uiBackEnd.
+For running the second part of tool (generating single repository analysis),
-There are 6 files temp.json, temp1.json, temp2.json, temp3.json, temp4.json, temp5.json
-Each of the json files has 2 empty entries, username and password.
-Take 6 github account usernames and their personal access tokens and store them in each of the files.
-To generate access code for your account, follow this link (https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
-Alternatively, you can also use your github password in place of using a personal access token, but that is not a recommended practise and should be avoided.
 Run the tool using the command: python ui.py
-Input all the needed inputs and run the script.
+If you want details about other user’s repositories, input their username in Username (repository owner).
+Input your own username and personal access token in the next 2 fields.
+Choose if you want to include private repositories.
+If you choose to include private repositories, you would need to have both Username and Username (repository owner) to be the same.

-For running the second and third part of tool (generating single repository analysis or generating data about a single user),
+For running the third part of tool (generating data about a single user),
 Run the tool using the command: python ui.py
-Select the option (Single Repository or Single User) and input username and personal access token.
+If you want details about other user, input their username in Username (search user).
+Input your own username and personal access token in the next 2 fields.
 Choose if you want to include private repositories.
+If you choose to include private repositories, you would need to have both Username and Username (search user) to be the same.